Pomeranian Husky: Dog Breed Profile and Information

 As a result of the complexity of the process involved in creating this dog breed, these dogs are rare animals.

-Although the female Pomeranian can birth the designer dog breed if inseminated, it is more usual to find the female Husky as the mother.
+Although the female Pomeranian can give birth to the designer dog breed if inseminated, it is more common to find the female Husky as the mother.

 This is because the Husky is the larger breed of the two and can carry a litter.
 The size of their litter ranges typically between 5-7 pups.